publicgvrepository/beerstore-2020/README.md

 This repository is just one module from that proyect, and serverless one, just to expose my first steps on Redux/React, and the combination of differents services and libreries.

 ### VERSION 1
 On this repository the idea was only work with the react's new version (at 2020).
 Once again, just the QueSales's beerstores module.
-So, this project was bootstrapped with Create React App. **The challenge** is **only** use React and its hooks **(No Redux and useReduce this time)**.
+So, this project was bootstrapped with Create React App. **The challenge** is **only** use React and its hooks **(No Redux and Context this time)**.
 To make this proyect more good looking, I'll use material ui.

 ### VERSION 2